vippsas/vipps-developers/faqs/other-faq.md

 provides a high-level overview of errors in the use of the Vipps APIs, but it does in no way replace a proper handling of errors and error messages.

-Having said that, it _is_ possible to investigate specific API calls if you send us enough information.
-See the "Contact us" information at the bottom of this page.
+Having said that, it _is_ possible to investigate specific API calls in special cases if you send us enough information.
+Please do your own investigations before contacting us about this.

 ## How do I perform "testing in production"?